-I grew up in the midst of the rural farmlands of eastern North Carolina (yep, tobacco and college basketball country).
-I moved to Asheville in the western part of the state in 2003 to attend college at the University of North Carolina – Asheville (Go Bulldogs!) and remained in the area following graduation.
-After an eight-month stay in the Queen City of Charlotte (for a change of scenery), I returned to my eastern North Carolina roots and am currently residing in the bustling capital of Raleigh.
+I grew up in the midst of Eastern North Carolina’s rural farmlands surrounded by yellow pines and open fields.
+In 2003, I moved to the western part of the state to attend college at the beautiful mountain campus of the University of North Carolina – Asheville and remained in the area until briefly relocating to Charlotte in 2012.
+After an eight-month stay in the Queen City, I returned to my eastern North Carolina roots and am currently residing in the City of Oaks (aka Raleigh).

-So here I now sit, a freelance writer with a caffeine addiction, who gets high off the smell of old books and occasionally strings a few rhyming words together for pure enjoyment.
-At any given time, you can find me sipping on coffee or tea, reading a book or knitting a scarf, staring out the window at the rain, and wondering which world I should conquer next.
+For now, I consider myself a graduate student and an independent public historian with a serious caffeine addiction, who gets high off the smell of old books and occasionally attempts random hobbies for pure enjoyment.
+At any given time, you can find me sipping on coffee, tea, or wine while reading a book or indulging in a classic movie or simply staring out the window at the rain wondering what twists and turns the Universe might throw at me next.

 “Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t.” – Rikki Rogers